uchicago-2025-capp30122/30122-project-treehuggers/scripts/viz/project_summary.md

-# Chicago Parks and Demographics Analysis
+# Analyzing the Accessibility of Chicago Affordable Housing Units to High-Quality Green Spaces

 ## Project Overview